bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.0.69 – 06.11.2018 =

+**Fixes:**

+* Fixed issue when incorrect option was used to grab admins email on some websites
+* Fixed issue when recent addition of shortcode could break WP native API

 = 0.0.68 – 05.11.2018 =